rcdelacruz/prs-prod-workplan/docs/docs/installation/docker.md

     With proper Docker configuration, the PRS system can efficiently manage resources and provide high availability.

 !!! tip "Next Steps"
-    Proceed to [Database Setup](database.md) to configure TimescaleDB with dual storage.
+    Proceed to [Database Setup](database.md) to configure TimescaleDB with HDD-only storage.